develprr/metamatic-router-demo/README.md

 ## Configuring IDE

 The **import** statements in JS files in the project refer to other internal JS files using absolute paths assuming that **src-folder** is the root folder.
 Your IDE may not automatically grasp that so you have to mark src folder as **Resources Root**.
-If you ise IntelliJ IDEA, right-click *src* folder and select from the context menu *Mark Directory As -> Resources Root".
+If you use IntelliJ IDEA, right-click *src* folder and select from the context menu *Mark Directory As -> Resources Root".

 ## Starting the frontend